 Do you want to grow delicious tomatoes at home, but are worried that traditional large heirlooms may be too difficult to grow (or take too long to get to harvest)?
 Time to try growing SunGold tomatoes!

 The Sun Gold Tomato is an orange-colored cherry tomato cultivar with a sugary-sweet tropical taste.
-These modern hybrids grow on long, indeterminate vines that fruit throughout the summer.
+These modern hybrid plants are indeterminate and fruit throughout the summer.
 SunGold plants are easy to grow and resistant to common tomato diseases.
 SunGold tomatoes are consistently named top-tasting tomatoes.

 Read on to learn all about SunGold tomatoes!